-Anne is the NSW representative on the Osteopathy Board of Australia, which regulates osteopathic practice in Australia and is President of the NSW Osteopathy Council, which oversees the conduct, performance and health of practitioners in NSW, has sat on the Osteopathy Board of Australia, and she is a Life Member of Osteopathy Australia.
+Anne is President of the NSW Osteopathy Council, which oversees the conduct, performance and health of practitioners in NSW, has sat on the Osteopathy Board of Australia, and she is a Life Member of Osteopathy Australia.

 Her career has been rewarding and fruitful, and she is proud to have mentored more than 40 new graduates over the years.
 She is one of 5 osteopaths in her hugely healthcare focused family, and she is quite chuffed about that.

 BAppScience, Master of Osteopathy Graduate Certificate of Neonatal and Paediatric Infant Manual Therapy

 Sally completed her Osteopathic studies at UWS in 2008, graduating with Distinction.

 Sally enjoys the challenges, diversity and rewards of clinical practice, and has developed a uniquely holistic, patient-centred approach - working with her patients to treat the whole person and not just their presenting complaint.

 Her special interest in women's health, pre- and post-natal care and paediatrics saw her complete a Graduate Certificate in Neonatal and Infant Paediatric Manual Therapy from Victoria University in 2012.

 Sally grew up on a farm on the NSW South Coast, danced her way through childhood and beyond, loves music in all forms, and is a cat person.